 Timeless cultures, contemporary sound.

 The Dave Kline Band blends the modern genres of rock, blues, jazz and folk with the cultural sounds of its diverse 4 piece ensemble featuring: Brit Dave Kline (electric violin), Colombian-American Fernando Mojica (electric guitar), Nigerian-American Olaolu Ajibade (drums), and Senegalise Etu Dieng (bass guitar).
-In 2002, Dave Kline formed the Dave Kline Band in Washington, DC.
+Dave Kline formed the Dave Kline Band in Washington, DC.
 Recognized for its vibrant world sound, the Dave Kline Band highlights its contemporary vibe with the ancient cultures of Africa, the Caribbean, the Middle East, and Latin America.
 With high-energy, all original instrumentals, the combustion creates a deep emotional impact with the audience.
 Guest Artists with the band include French Canadian chantreuse Lynn Veronneau, Ken Avis from North of England on vocals, Zulf Baghirov from Azerbaijan on sax / clarinet and American Dan Paul on keys.

 The Dave Kline Band has performed to diverse and large audiences at Blues Alley, Strathmore Mansion, Amp at Strathmore, and Gypsy Sally’s among other notable Washington, DC area establishments.
 Festival appearances include the Big Band Jam on the National Mall, the Alexandria Jazz and World Festivals, the Petworth Jazz Project, Takoma Park JazzFest, and the Hyattsville Summer Concert Series.
 Their shows have been featured in the Washington Post, DCist, and the Brightest Young Things DC Outdoor Concert Guide 2015.
 In 2015, the band was featured on WMUC's "Hot Jazz" and appeared on WPFW's "Live at 5".

 Fernando Mojica (electric guitar) is an accomplished music educator, teaching around the country at guitar workshops and directing music camps.
 Fernando Mojica brings soul and string wizardry to the ensemble, enriching the music with his flavor of world, funk, jazz and rock.
 His recently released collaboration with Colombian Poet Gabriel del Manchón is an exploration of jazz and insightful poetry.